qiime2/docs/source/tutorials/feature-classifier.rst

     curl -sLO https://data.qiime2.org/2.0.6/tutorials/training-feature-classifiers/85_otu_taxonomy.txt
     curl -sLO https://data.qiime2.org/2.0.6/tutorials/training-feature-classifiers/rep-seqs.qza

 Next we import the raw data into QIIME 2 Artifacts.
-Note that we will load the reference sequences into a ``FeatureData[Sequence]``.
+Note that we will load the aligned reference sequences into a ``FeatureData[Sequence]``.
 In the next release of QIIME 2 we will load them into a more appropriate ``FeatureData[AlignedSequence]`` Artifact.

 .. command-block::